 Researchers at Russia’s Kaspersky Lab first identified fileless malware in 2015 and recently reported on its rise amongst global financial institutions.
 But they haven’t yet determined whether a single group of hackers may be behind the attacks, or if competing collectives of cybercriminals are simply pushing each other to come up with increasingly complex malware strains.
 Either way, the fact that traceable files aren’t left behind in infected computers makes the challenging job of attribution even more difficult.

 What isn’t hard to understand, however, is that a robust, modern approach to IT strategy is required to survive and thrive in these wild cybersecurity times.
 Beyond the usual recommendations (implement layered network security; never open ANY attachment or click ANY link in an email from a sender you don’t recognize; always make regular, redundant, and remote backups of your data) another concept is coming to the forefront: the human firewall.

 This strategy empowers employees to make sound security decisions by limiting the sensitive login information they have access to, providing clear IT policies and procedures that can be easily followed, and requiring ongoing training and education to match the never-ending evolution of cybercrime methods.
 Today, it might be enough to teach workers to inspect suspicious emails for spelling errors and double-check domain names to make sure they’re not cleverly imitated fakes (think email@example.com instead of firstname.lastname@example.org).
 Tomorrow, they might need to understand the technical requirements of fileless malware or be able to identify a sophisticated social engineering attempt.

 If you find yourself confused by the onslaught of recent cybersecurity news or compelled to learn more about the human firewall, contact CMIT Solutions today.
-We worry about IT so you don’t have to and go the extra mile to keep your data, your systems, and your employees safe.
+We go the extra mile to keep your data, your systems, and your employees safe.
+We worry about IT so you don’t have to.